yannickbijl/BioStringCompress/README.md

 # BioStringCompress (BSC)
-BioStringCompress is a commandline tool for efficient compression of biological sequences (DNA/for long term storage.
+BioStringCompress is a commandline tool for efficient compression of biological sequences (DNA/RNA) for long term storage.

 ## Usage